Clemapfel/mousetrap/docs/04_widgets.md

 After realization, we cannot change the contents of `ImageDisplay` directly.
 If the file on disk changes, `ImageDisplay` remains unchanged.
 If we want to update `ImageDisplay`, we need to call `create_from_file` manually again.

-By default, `ImageDisplay` behaves just like any other widget, in that it scales freely, which, in case of a raster-based image, may distort the image.
-To prevent this, we can call `display.set_expand(false)` which prevents expansion of the widget, then size-hint it like so:
+By default, `ImageDisplay` behaves just like any other widget, in that it scales freely.
+If the underlying image was [raster-based](https://en.wikipedia.org/wiki/Raster_graphics), it may be blurred or distorted.
+To prevent this, we can call `display.set_expand(false)` which prevents expansion of the widget, then size-hint it:

 ```cpp
 display.set_expand(false);
 display.set_size_request(display.get_size());
 ```

 Where `ImageDisplay::get_size` returns the original resolution of the image it was created from.
-For example, for an `.png` file of size 75x35 px, this display would always be exactly 75x35 pixels on screen, meaning it is displayed at 1:1 resolution, avoiding any artifacting due to scaling.
+For example, for a `.png` file of size 75x35 px, `display` would always be exactly 75x35 pixels on screen, meaning the image is displayed at 1:1 resolution.

 ---

 ## Button

-We've seen `Button` in the previous chapter, it is one of the simplest and inuitive widgets, both for the user and developer.
+Familiar from previous chapters, \a{Button} is commonly used to trigger behavior.

-\a{Button} has the following signals:
+It has the following signals:

 \signals
 \signal_activate{Button}